 Binh Chau Thermal Springs

-Located east of the city of Vung Tau, the thermal springs is a complex of several ponds and lakes with an underground mineral pool as a source.
+Located east of the city of Vung Tau, the thermal spring is a complex of several ponds and lakes with an underground mineral pool as a source.
 Bathing in the spring is said to have healing properties for rheumatism and skin ailments.
 The spring can reach a temperature of 80°C, enough to boil an egg for ten minutes.
-Alongside the famous springs are numerous sceneries of lakes, forests and beaches in a protected area at which Binh Chau Thermal Springs belongs to.
+Alongside the famous springs are numerous sceneries of lakes, forests, and beaches in a protected area at which Binh Chau Thermal Springs belongs to.